tsleung/playing-with-numbers/README.md

 # Playing with numbers

 ## Blackjack
-Playing with blackjack
+Learning to blackjack

 ## Invest
-Playing with investing
+Learning to invest